If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Identity Theft.
 Identity theft is when someone else uses your personal and private information (without your knowledge or consent) to commit fraud or other crimes.

 Fraudulent Activity.
-Fraudulent activity refers to activities like identity theft, charge-offs, collections, bad debt, late payments, etc., that aren’t yours.
-The FTC reports that fraud increased more than 70% from 2020 to 2021, and they anticipate it to rise in 2022.
+Fraudulent activities include identity theft, charge-offs, collections, bad debt, late payments, etc., that aren’t yours.
+The FTC reports that fraud increased by more than 70% from 2020 to 2021 and anticipates it to rise in 2025.
 However, fraud also includes tampering with or providing false bank statements, checks, and corporate records.

 Negative Information.
 Negative information is any type of information that appears on your credit report that isn’t accurate.
 For example, if you apply for a loan and check your credit report, the lender may find negative items.